Paul Sinha

-Supriya Kumar "Paul" Sinha (born 28 May 1970) is a British professional quizzer and comedian.
+Supriya Kumar "Paul" Sinha (born 28 May 1970) is a British professional quizzer, doctor, and comedian.
 He has written and performed extensively on BBC Radio 4, and is one of the six Chasers on the ITV game show The Chase.

 Early life

 Supriya Kumar Sinha was born on 28 May 1970 to Bengali Hindu parents.
 His father and paternal grandfather were doctors; his mother was a nurse.
 He attributes the name Paul to a "misunderstanding with nursing staff" in the newsletter announcing his birth, and says that this name "stuck".

 In a 2024 interview with The Big Issue, Sinha described a racially motivated mugging he experienced at age 16; while he was on the train to a Liverpool F.C. match, some fellow football fans mocked his accent and ethnic background before stealing his watch.

 Sinha was educated at Dulwich College and St George's Hospital Medical School.
 He is a former general practitioner, qualifying in the 1990s.
 While at medical school he developed a taste for the stage in St George's annual revue and refined his comedy as co-editor of the medical school newsletter, popularly known as the Slag Mag.